 If you weren’t a producer, what would you be?

 I probably would be in San Francisco and working on start-ups.
 I have a lot of ideas, and I like building things from scratch.

 What’s the secret to great hair?

-My daughter Sage Grazer told me how to do this at 3½ years and gave me the courage to create a polarizing event.
+My daughter Sage Grazer taught me how to do this at 3½ years old and gave me the courage to create a polarizing event.